KonstantinLukaschenko/genetic-algorithm-kotlin/README.md

 and search problems relying on bio-inspired operations such as crossover, mutation and selection.

 ## Example Usage
 The following example showcases a simple usage of the algorithm.
-It will create a random population of genes, represented as a list with a uniform distribution of 0s (disease genome) and 1s (health genome) and evolve the genes towards a healthy population.
+It creates a random population of genes, represented as a list with uniformly distributed zeros (disease genome) and ones (health genome) and evolves the genes towards a healthy population afterwards.

 ```kotlin
 import java.lang.Math.random